theopensystemslab/planx-new/README.md

 For maximum visibility and discoverability, we recommend using the [GitHub discussions board](https://github.com/theopensystemslab/planx-new/discussions) where possible.

 ## Deployments

 Our `main` branch is deployed to AWS staging (editor.planx.dev) and `production` is deployed to our AWS production environment (i.e. editor.planx.uk and the custom subdomain like planningservices.{council}.gov.uk) using Github Actions.

 We work in feature branches and open pull requests against `main`.
 Pull requests will spin up a Vultr server running Docker to test the whole stack (eg database migrations, API changes, frontend changes, Storybook, etc) and generate unique links that can be shared for user-acceptance tesing.
 Pull request environments use the domain pattern `<service>.<PR#>.planx.pizza` and are often simply referred to as "pizzas".
 The only changes which cannot be fully tested on a pizza are changes related to Pulumi infrastructure-as-code because this is only deployed in AWS environments, not via Docker.

+Pull requests will automatically deploy to a new pizza.
+To skip pizza deployments, add the `[skip pizza]` flag to your commit message.

 We aim to keep a linear commit history between `main` and `production` branches in Github.
 We "Squash & merge" pull request commits into `main`.